magickaiyang/csd-blog/website/content/2024/contiguitas.md

 Allocations are confined in their respective region.
 Contiguitas categorizes the physical pages based on their addresses and keeps them on distinct free lists for each region.
 Memory in each region can only be allocated from pages in the free lists belonging to that region.
 When a page is freed, it is returned back to its respective list.
 This approach simplifies the critical path of allocations as the OS can quickly pick a free page while avoiding mixing different types of allocations.
 For allocations that are first allocated as movable but later become unmovable, Contiguitas migrates them to the unmovable region and marks them as unmovable.
 This approach avoids the dynamic pollution of the movable region and subsequent compaction failures.

+## Dynamic Resizing

-The crucial part in designing confinement is the sizing of the unmovable region.
+The crucial part in achieving confinement is the sizing of the unmovable region.
 If it is too big, unused memory in the unmovable region is wasted while there is limited movable memory for the  applications, causing frequent reclaims, swapping, or even allocation failures.
 On the other hand, if the unmovable region is too small, it may fail unmovable allocations.
 Therefore, Contiguitas dynamically balances the sizes of the movable and unmovable regions while not negatively affecting application performance.
 There are three major challenge in dynamic resizing.

 ### Challenge 1: Putting Resizing Off the Critical Path